syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

 ### Load report using online Web API service

- The ReportViewer uses online Web API services to process the report file and request from the control and then, return the processed data from the control to client side.
+ The ReportViewer uses online Web API services to process the report file, process the request from the control, and return the processed data from the control to client side.

 {% highlight ts %}